Eastside High School (Paterson, New Jersey): Athletics

 The Paterson Eastside softball team won the program's first North I Group IV state sectional title in 1981 with a 6-5 win in the championship game against Passaic Valley Regional High School.
 The team won the Group IV semifinal by a score of 2-1 over Roxbury High School before falling to Lenape High School by a score of 5-4 in the title game played at Mercer County Park.

-The boys track team won the spring track state championship in Group IV in 1987.
+The boys track team won the spring / outdoor track state championship in Group IV in 1987.

 The girls basketball team won the Group IV state championship in 2004 (defeating runner-up Marlboro High School) and 2014 (vs. Shawnee High School).
 The team won the finals of the Group IV tournament in 2004 with a 43–36 win against Marlboro High School.
 The team won in Group IV in 2014 with a 60–41 win against Shawnee in the playoff finals.

-The boys basketball team won the Group IV state championship in 2011 (against Rancocas Valley Regional High School in the tournament final) and in 2015 (vs. Cherry Hill High School East).
+The boys basketball team won the Group IV state championship in 2011 (against Rancocas Valley Regional High School in the tournament final), 2015 (vs. Cherry Hill High School East) and 2023 (vs. Egg Harbor Township High School).
 The team won the Group IV title in 2011 with a 56-52 win against Rancocas Valley in the championship game and came into the Tournament of Champions as the fourth seed, and failed to hold an 11-point fourth-quarter lead in the quarterfinals before losing to fifth-seeded Newark Central by a score of 73–67 in overtime to finish the season with a record of 21–9.
 The team won its second Group IV title in 2015 with a 50–34 win against Cherry Hill East in the tournament final and lost as the third seed in the ToC to number-six Newark Tech High School in the quarterfinals 66–56.
+The team finished the 2023 season with a 29-2 record after winning the Group IV title with a 52-45 win against Egg Harbor Township High School in the finals.

+On May 17, 2023, the Eastside baseball team played Don Bosco Prep in the first baseball game played since 1997 at the renovated Hinchliffe Stadium.